 Notice - Woodpeckers and sapsuckers are migratory birds and are federally protected.
 When warranted, a bird may be killed under a special permit from the U.S. Fish and Wildlife Service.
 Before a permit will be issued it must be demonstrated that other methods of exclusion or deterrence were attempted first.
 Contact the nearest U.S. Fish and Wildlife Service office for details.
-Violations draw up to a $500 fine and 6 months in jail for killing a woodpecker.
+Violations fin of over $500 and possible jail time for killing a woodpecker.

 There are seven species of woodpeckers found in Tennessee: Downy Woodpecker, Hairy Woodpecker, Pileated Woodpecker, Red-bellied Woodpecker, Red-headed Woodpecker, Northern Flicker, and Yellow-bellied Sapsucker.